 You may change or withdraw your consent at any time, subject to legal or contractual obligations and reasonable notice, by contacting our Privacy Officer, using the contact information set out below.
 All communications with respect to such withdrawal or variation of consent should be in writing and addressed to our Privacy Officer.

 Canopy will endeavor to maintain physical, technical and procedural safeguards that are appropriate to the sensitivity of the personal information in question.
 These safeguards are designed to prevent your personal information from loss and unauthorized access, collection, use, disclosure, copying, modification, disposal or destruction.
 Unfortunately, we cannot guarantee complete security: (i) unauthorized access, use, or disclosure, (ii) hardware or software failure, and (iii) other events may potentially compromise the security of your personal information.

-The security of your personal information is important to us, please advise our Chief Legal Officer immediately of any incident involving the loss of or unauthorized access to or disclosure of personal information that is in our custody or control.
+The security of your personal information is important to us, please advise our Privacy Officer immediately of any incident involving the loss of or unauthorized access to or disclosure of personal information that is in our custody or control.

 UPDATING YOUR PERSONAL INFORMATION